HemanthTempalli/13_-AI-Powered-Nutritionist/README.md

-## 👨‍⚕️ Built With ❤️ by an Hemanth tempalli
+## 👨‍⚕️ Built With ❤️ by  Hemanth tempalli